microchip-pic-avr-tools/pymcuprog/help.md

 -f FILENAME, --filename FILENAME
     file to write / read.

-    A specified filename which has .hex extension will be treated as Intel(R) hex format; all other file extensions are treated as binary files.
+    A specified filename which has .hex extension will be treated as Intel hex format; all other file extensions are treated as binary files.

     When writing from a .hex file, the memory segment addresses are read from